jorgemuchosnumeros/PoPM/README.md

 - To [ABigPickle](https://github.com/iliadsh) for letting me repurpose part of [RavenM](https://github.com/iliadsh/RavenM) for this project
 - To [5ro4](https://github.com/5ro4) for making such a fine game 🧐🍷
 - To [AntonioMA](https://github.com/4nt0n10M4) and [Radsi889](https://github.com/radsi) for their contributions
-- And to rednes_, imPeko, CrimsonScarf and eltete4 for offering to test the mod
+- And to rednes_, imPeko, CrimsonScarf, Dew and eltete4 for offering to test the mod